AntoineLAFITTE/SkateFallRetry/Stage2/Project_Objectives.md

-# Deliverable Section: Project Purpose and Objectives
+# Project Purpose and Objectives

 ## Purpose: